davearonson/gruttypeen/README.md

 It's essentially Mad Libs for poetry.
 That's why it asks you for words that fit not only a given part of speech, but a given number of syllables and accent, and maybe also rhyme with another.
-The name comes from a name of a race of aliens known for their horrible poetry, in "The Hitchhiker's Guide to the Galaxy", by Douglas Adams.
+The name Grutty Peen comes from a poem made up by a Vogon.
+What's a Vogon?
+That is the name of a race of aliens known for their horrible poetry, in "The Hitchhiker's Guide to the Galaxy", by Douglas Adams.